nevsnode/gordon/README.md

 ```

 **Note:** As it is not possible to pass things like objects to the scripts via commandline,
-they may be json-encoded before, as in the example class.
+they may be json- and base64-encoded before, as in the example class.

 For example a call like this:
 ```php